I have a confession. I never clean my entire house. At least, not at once.

-Step 2 Decide how frequently you need to do each of these tasks to keep up with your home.
+Decide how frequently you need to do each of these tasks to keep up with your home.
 In our home, we have to vacuum daily.
 Huskies shed a lot and the dogs bring in a lot of dirt from outside.
-Dusting, however, can be done every few days, and less in rooms that aren’t used as much where the doors are kept closed (like the office).
+Dusting, however, can happen every few days, and less in rooms where we keep the doors shut (like the office).
 Maybe designating certain tasks to certain days will work best for you.
 Monday clean the kitchen thoroughly or Tuesday dust every room.
 Think about what you need to do, how often you need to do it, and what kind of free time you have available each day.
 Find the best fit among the three to make it work.

 Tip: You can always change this later!
 Try out what you think might work and if it doesn’t, change the schedule.
 Make it work FOR you.
 Don’t battle with it.

 Write it down!
 It doesn’t matter how or where you do this.
 You can make a Google drive sheet and like we did, type up a list and stick it on your refrigerator, or write it out on a large calendar.
 The important part is that it’s in writing for you to see.